simonryu328/dynamo-cmdline/dynamo-cmdline/README.md

 positional arguments:
   {copy,restore,query}
-    copy                Copy table or items from source to target envrionment restore             Restore table from on-demand backup, or items from s3 export.
-To restore a table, a back up table named {table_name}-backup must exist beforehand. query               Query items in specified environment's table
+    copy                Copy table or items from source to target envrionment query               Query items in specified environment's table

 optional arguments: